-Across Brittany, many sacred springs and fountains were widely believed to have possessed divinatory powers and it seems that pins were considered the most effective medium for consulting these oracles.
+Across Brittany, many sacred springs and fountains were widely believed to have possessed divinatory powers and it seems that pins were long considered the most effective medium for consulting these oracles.
 Different pins were used at different fountains; mostly silver hairpins were used but sometimes the ritual required a wooden pin or one taken from the bodice of the dress.
 The most auspicious pin to use was widely held to be one of the pins used for a bridal crown or wedding dress and such pins were highly prized by those wishing to get married.

 The omens drawn from the behaviour of the pins cast into the water also differed according to the site.
 Whether a pin simply floated or sank was often not enough to draw meaning; in some locations it was important that the pin sank without making a whirling motion or that it turned on itself before hitting the bottom of the fountain.

 With many thousands of sacred springs scattered across the Breton countryside, deciding on which source to consult was no trivial matter; something as important as a happy marriage could not be left to mere chance.
 Unmarried women therefore routinely visited the local witch in hope of securing her recommendation as to the right fountain to be consulted.
 This was typically done by a ritual known as ‘the pull of the saints’; the bent branch of a hazel tree was burnt over a container of water while the names of propitious saints were recited.
 The name pronounced at the moment the first piece of charcoaled residue fell into the water, signalled the saint’s fountain to be visited.